immcantation/presto/docs/workflows/Greiff2014_Workflow.rst

 The last stage of the workflow involves two filtering steps to yield the final repertoire.
-First, the set of unique sequences is identified using the :ref:`CollapseSeq` tool, allowing for up to 20 interior N-valued positions (``-n 20 --inner`` arguments), and requiring that all reads considered duplicated share the same C-region primer (isotype annotation).
-Additionally, the V-region primer annotations of the set of duplicate reads are propagated into the annotation of each retained unique sequence (``--cf VPRIMER --act set`` arguments):
+First, the set of unique sequences is identified using the :ref:`CollapseSeq` tool, allowing for up to 20 interior N-valued positions (:option:`-n 20 <CollapseSeq -n>` and :option:`--inner <CollapseSeq --inner>`), and requiring that all reads considered duplicates share the same C-region primer annotation (:option:`--uf CPRIMER <CollapseSeq --uf>`).
+Additionally, the V-region primer annotations of the set of duplicate reads are propagated into the annotation of each retained unique sequence (:option:`--cf VPRIMER <CollapseSeq --cf>` and :option:`--act set <CollapseSeq --act>`):

 .. literalinclude:: scripts/Greiff2014_Commands.sh
    :language: none